cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

   name: a-side
   resourceSliceCount: 1
 ```

+Note: the set of attributes above are illustrative and may change in the upcoming iterations.

 Devices can be assigned to Pods by creating pods with a ResourceClaim statement in the pod manifest.
 The ResourceClaim object can be seen as the set of resources a Pod needs - influencing the Kubernetes